gxf1212/notes/research/Preparation-and-modeling.md

 - VMD scripting is highly flexible and provides many possibilities.

-  The only default is that each chain needs to be manually separated (which is just `gmx pdb2gmx` good at).
+  The only inconvenience is that each chain needs to be manually separated (which is just `gmx pdb2gmx` good at).
 To split chains, refer to:

   [mkrun/Gromacs/fep/mkpy_split_chains.py at master · skblnw/mkrun · GitHub](https://github.com/skblnw/mkrun/blob/master/Gromacs/fep/mkpy_split_chains.py)